ExcellentWish/fur-pet-store/README.md

 Some content has been hidden on mobiles to ensure that there is never any information overload or that the screen is taken up by content not completely required.

 ## Surface
-Animals only see in black and white.
-Myth.
+Animals only see in black and white is a myth.
 It was once thought that animals, including cats and dogs, could only see in black and white.
 However, scientists have proven this to be a myth.
 In all animals, including humans, the perception of colour is determined by the presence of cells in the eye called cone photoreceptors.
 Cats and dogs have two kinds of cones, which are sensitive to blue and green light

 Cats and dogs are colour blind.
 Fact.
 To see in full colour as we know it, humans use three cones – red, blue and green.
 However cats and dogs only have blue and green cones.
 This means they have a much more muted perception of colour, which is akin to colour blindness in humans.